Murder of Lynette White: Lynette White

 White had left school without any qualifications and had been sexually abused for money since she was 14 years old.
-Tim Rogers, a BBC Wales journalist, interviewed White a few weeks before her murder as part of an investigation into child prostitution.
+Tim Rogers, a BBC Wales journalist, interviewed White a few weeks before her murder as part of an investigation into the sexual exploitation of children.
 Rogers said that White was "probably the most visible prostitute working in Cardiff at the time."
 Acquaintances said that "she would be the first girl out at lunchtime, and the last one left at night", even working on Christmas Day.
 Described by friends as "pretty and popular", White earned around £100 each night.
 She told Rogers that she had been drugged and taken to Bristol by a gang of men who forced her into prostitution and that even after eventually making her way back to Cardiff she had found herself trapped in "a continual spiral of prostitution."

-By 1988 she was working every day to pay for her boyfriend Stephen "Pineapple" Miller's cocaine addiction.
-Miller, who was also her pimp, took at least £60-£90 each day from White, who was his only source of income.
+By 1988, aged 21, she was working every day to pay for her boyfriend Stephen "Pineapple" Miller's cocaine addiction.
+Miller, who was also her pimp, took at least £60–£90 each day from White, who was his only source of income.
 Each day he would drive her to where she worked, Riverside, Cardiff, before meeting with her at the "North Star" club in the evenings to collect her earnings.
 The two lived together at a flat in Dorset Street, Cardiff.

 White went missing five days before her murder and made no contact with Miller or any of her friends or known associates.
 Neither her whereabouts during this period nor the reason for her disappearance have ever been ascertained.
 She was due to be called as a witness for the prosecution in two forthcoming trials, and it was later conjectured that she was deliberately "lying low" to avoid giving evidence.
 The first trial (R. v Francine Cordle) involved an allegation of attempted murder and the second (R. v Robert Gent & Eric Marasco) involved an allegation of attempting to procure the services of a 13-year-old girl for prostitution.
 When White disappeared, the police began actively searching for her, and a judge issued a warrant for her arrest to ensure that she attended the first trial, which was listed to commence at Cardiff Crown Court on 15 February 1988.